Water Mist Fire Suppression

 Versatile, safe and highly effective - Fire Protection for all applications.

-Water mist is so effective (and uses very little water) by breaking the water into millions of tiny droplets.
-This provides the water with an enormous surface area to absorb the heat of the fire and displace the surrounding air.
-As the water absorbs the radiant heat (which is what causes fire spread and flashover), the tiny droplets turn to steam which expands to displace the oxygen in the area and create an environment where there is insufficient oxygen for flames to occur.
+Water mist is so effective (and uses very little water) due to the process of breaking the water into millions of tiny droplets.
+This provides the water with a significantly larger surface area, enabling it to absorb the heat of the fire.
+As the water absorbs the radiant heat (which is what causes fire spread and flashover), the tiny droplets quickly turn to steam which expands, displacing the oxygen and creating an environment where there is insufficient oxygen for flames to occur.
+This means that, of the three elements in the Fire Triangle, two (Oxygen and Heat) are removed.

-This unique reactions makes water mist a great choice for almost any application.
+In High-Pressure Water Mist Systems, the droplets can be less than 100 microns.
+This means that delicate electrical parts can be protected by this system, as the tiny particles cannot conduct electricity.
+This unique reaction makes water mist a great choice for almost any application.
 Read on to find out more about the difference between the various types of water mist and applications, or get in touch to discuss your requirements in more detail.

 Water mist is harmless to personnel and will operate in open areas.